ShoshiFinkel/IntegralyticCourse/DataEngineering/RedshiftProject/README.md

 ### How to Run:

+>To run Python scripts with the python command, you need to open a command-line and type in the word python , or python3 if you have both versions, followed by the path to your script, just like this: $ python3 creating_tables.py
-> - Run creating_tables.py from terminal to set up the database and tables.
+> - Run ***creating_tables.py*** from terminal to set up the database and tables.
-> - Run etl.py from terminal to process and load data into the database.
+> - Run ***etl.py*** from terminal to process and load data into the database.